 Queen Elizabeth Hospital NHS Foundation Trust – Legionella Control Programme

-Queen Elizabeth Hospital has many complicated and integrated water systems with fall under the required control of legislation and the Healthcare Technical Memorandums (HTMs).
-The hospital provides services for a wide spectrum of patients, requiring an assessment of risk and an application of control.
+Queen Elizabeth Hospital has many complicated and integrated water systems which fall under the required control of legislation and the Healthcare Technical Memorandums (HTMs).
+The hospital provides services for a wide spectrum of patients requiring an assessment of risk and an application of control.

 Queen Elizabeth Hospital NHS Foundation Trust now have confidence and direction in the control of Legionella bacteria.